Skip to main content

 You can create a tunnel to your localhost server using a tool like ngrok.
 For example: https://fa8b-9-27-207-123.ngrok-free.app/webhooks

-Use the Create Webhook API to register your endpoint and generate an endpointId.
-Use the Create Event API to subscribe your endpoint to an event.
-The sandbox.verification.updated event is great for testing purposes.
+You must use production credentials to call the Create Webhook and register your endpoint, which will generate an endpointId.
+With these credentials, call the Create Event API to subscribe your endpoint to events.
+For testing, the sandbox.verification.updated event is recommended.

 Send a few test requests to confirm that your endpoint receives events.
 If your endpoint is subscribed to the sandbox.verification.updated event, you can call the Create Verification API with sandbox credentials and sandbox values for testing purposes.

+After testing, deploy your endpoint to your production environment.
 Use the Create Webhook API to register your production URL so that live events can be delivered.